cds 1.4.0

 Node disposer functor.

-Hash functor for value_type and all its derivatives that you use.
+Hash functor for value_type and all its derivatives you use.

 Item counter type.